How to Use Screencastify with Google Slides

 - Select the “Presenter view” option.

-- Click the Screencastify icon in your Chrome browser and select “browse tab recording.”
+- Click the Screencastify icon in your Chrome browser and select “Browser Tab.”

 - If you want audio, activate “Microphone.”
 And for video, turn on the “Embed webcam” option.

-- Finally, click the Screencastify icon again and press “Stop.”
+- Finally, click the “Stop” button at the bottom left of the screen or click on the Screencastify icon again and press “Stop.”

 You will see and hear a short countdown from three.
 After that, Screencastify will start recording your Google Slides presentation.